-Ex-Kentucky Punter Landon Foster Comes out as Gay
+Ex-Kentucky Punter Landon Foster Comes Out as Gay

-Ex-Kentucky Punter Landon Foster Comes out as GayJune 20, 2018
+Ex-Kentucky Punter Landon Foster Comes Out as GayJune 20, 2018

 Landon Foster, a former punter at the University of Kentucky, has come out as gay.